gitaunjenga/zambia_ETL/README.md

 ### Usage

-ETL scripts will be the etl_pipeline directory.
+ETL scripts will be in the etl_pipeline directory.

 All DAGs goes in the dags directory.